Samuel027/OOP/README.md

 ## Child-class

 Inheritance enables new objects to take on the properties of existing objects.
-In this example `Laptop` and `Desktop` child-classes inherit properties from the parent-class computer
+In this example `Laptop` and `Desktop` child-classes inherit properties from the parent-class `Computer`